Skip to main content

 • After the end-user has identified themselves, they will be redirected to the specified redirectURLyou sent in the request.

-• Then wait for the notification to arrive before you proceed to the Get the result step (see below).
+• Then wait for the notification to arrive before you proceed to the Get process step to get the result (see below).

 Assure Events